But people often forget that their logo has to be unique too.

 The details are not the details.
 They make the design.

-For example, take a look at how beer brewers approach logo design.
+For example, if you’re starting a brewery business, take a look at how beer brewers approach logo design.

 2. Understand your audience

 If you’re a law firm servicing mostly Fortune 500 companies, a logo using a handwritten font and an emoji-like icon is probably not the best choice.

 While you still want to strive for unique, out-of-the-box branding, your clients still need your logo to convey professionalism and deep knowledge.

 Understanding the age, location, personality, and even habits of your audience can give you (and your designer) important guidelines to use when designing the logo.